Fans waited what felt like an eternity to see Derik Queen play for Maryland men’s basketball.

 [Maryland men’s basketball mailbag: assessing the Terps before the 2024-25 season]

 He scored Maryland’s first two baskets on consecutive possessions with a dunk and a second-chance layup.
-Queen then heaved a full-court pass to fellow big man Julian Reese on the following possession for a basket less than 20 seconds later, highlighting the rare court vision that made him a unique prospect.
-He blocked a Manhattan shot and added another bucket before heading to the bench at the first media timeout.
+Queen blocked a Manhattan shot and added another bucket before heading to the bench at the first media timeout.
+He later heaved a full-court pass to fellow big man Julian Reese for an assist and had other moments where he highlighted the rare court vision that made him a unique prospect.

 Five of Queen’s first-half boards were offensive, three of which led to second-chance baskets.
 The Jaspers tried denying Queen the ball after his first few scores, forcing him to rely on the glass to get touches.